Asian shares gain on hopes for progress on China-US trade

 Advertisement

-A truce on tariff increases between the U.S. and China expires March 2 and will leave the U.S. free to more than double import taxes on $200 billion in Chinese goods.
+A truce between the U.S. and China on increased American tariffs on Chinese good expires March 2, leaving the U.S. free to more than double its import taxes on $200 billion in Chinese goods.

 Vice Premier Liu He, China's economy czar, is due to arrive in Washington on Thursday, China's state media reported, after two days of preliminary talks by lower-level officials.